sophias94171/hw4/README.md

   1. Press F3 in python as RPC command to Position Calibration mode
   2. The car would go Straight/turn right/ture left according to the value of degree detected by openMV
+  3. The car will stop when the distance detected by ping < 25

 ## Execution Results